Look at these 1964 Alaska Earthquake Pictures. Images of destruction in Anchorage from the powerful 9.2 quake.

 After the five-minute quake finally ended, life changed forever.

-Can you imagine how terrifying that was?
+Can you imagine how terrifying that must have been?

 photo by Ed Rosek